Natasha Sajé

 Profile

-Natasha Sajé is the author of three books of poems, Red Under the Skin (Pittsburgh, 1994), Bend (Tupelo, 2004), and Vivarium (Tupelo, 2014); a critical book about poetry, Windows and Doors: A Poet Reads Literary Theory (Michigan, 2014); and a memoir-in-essays, Terroir: Love, Out of Place (Trinity, 2020).
+Natasha Sajé is the author of five books of poems: The Future Will Call You Something Else (forthcoming Tupelo, 2023); Vivarium (Tupelo, 2014); Bend (Tupelo, 2004); Red Under the Skin (Pittsburgh, 1994); and a chapbook, Special Delivery (Diode Editions, 2021).
+Her prose books are a postmodern poetry handbook, Windows and Doors: A Poet Reads Literary Theory (Michigan, 2014) and a memoir-in-essays, Terroir: Love, Out of Place (Trinity, 2020).

 Education